 Will there be attendees at the wedding who are at risk of getting severely ill from COVID-19?

 Are COVID-19 treatments readily available should any high-risk guests require them?

 How comfortable do you think other guests will be with having an unvaccinated attendee among them?

 Ideally, a good friend will not balk at being asked to take a test to make your special day a little less stressful.
 And it’s up to you what kind of test you request in this case.
 For an event of this kind, you might even offer a basket of rapid antigen tests at the entrance for anyone who wants the reassurance.

 Have I answered your COVID-19 testing questions yet?
-Share any other questions you have by contacting me, and I’ll try to answer them in a future installment.
+Share any other questions you have by emailing me at firstname.lastname@example.org, and I’ll try to answer them in a future installment.